spryker/git-hook/README.md

     - GitHook\Command\RepositoryCommand\PreCommit\GitAddCommand
 ```

-See the full list of available commands in the `src/GitHook/Command/FileCommand` and `src/GitHook/Command/RepositoryCommand`.
+See the full list of available commands in `src/GitHook/Command/FileCommand/` and `src/GitHook/Command/RepositoryCommand/`.

 Note: `GitHook\Command\RepositoryCommand\PreCommit\GitAddCommand` will automatically add all new files into commit, when other commands changed the files ( `CodeStyleFixCommand` does it for example), so use it only when you really need it!